deidax/momoya/README.md

 ## Features

-- Extract AI-generated content
-- Download images and videos with associated metadata
+- Extract AI-generated images and videos with associated metadata
 - Command-line interface for easy usage
 - Multiple search methods: by content ID or by text query

 ## Currently Supported Platforms

-- **Sora AI**: Extracts images and metadata using gen_id or text query
+- **Sora AI**: Extracts images/videos and metadata using gen_id or text query

 ## Installation